4. Posts Table Pro settings page

-The plugin settings page (Settings → Posts Table Pro) includes a range of options for setting the defaults in your tables.
+The Posts Table Pro plugin settings page is at Post Tables → Settings in the WordPress Dashboard.
+It includes a range of options for setting the defaults in your tables.
 These will apply to all the tables that you create.
-(You can override these using the shortcode options for each individual table.)
+(You can override these using the options for each individual table.)

 Enter your license key here.
 This is essential for the plugin to work.